Back to projects

 Validation metrics across the 50-epoch base run: focal_position_error_mm, max_pressure_error, relative_l2 vs epoch.

 Validation metrics across the 50-epoch base reproduction (n = 200 validation samples).
-Lower is better on every panel; the dashed line is the paper’s published test result on the same metric.
+Dashed line is the paper’s published test result on the same metric.

 2. Closing the focal-position gap

-Because this was a quick learning sprint, it wasn’t feasible to sweep new pre-training runs from scratch (each one is another ~9 hours of H100 time, and the natural search space for a soft-argmax-style position term is at least a half-dozen combinations of weight, temperature, and warmup schedule).
-It seemed more reasonable to continue training the base checkpoint for another 5 to 10 epochs with a modified loss and see how each variant moved the metrics.
-Each fine-tune below is exactly that: a 10-to-15-epoch continuation from the base, with a single-line change to the loss.
+Because this was a quick learning sprint, it seemed more reasonable to continue training the base checkpoint for another 5 to 10 epochs (especially since there had not been overfitting yet) with a modified loss and see how each variant moved the metrics.
+Each fine-tune below is a continuation from the base with a change to the loss function.

 The paper’s loss